Setting up MMT

 This triggers the setup dialog which does the following:

-4. if you have installed jEdit before, configures it for use as an MMT IDE.
-(Further instructions for setting up jEdit are available here.)
+- if you have installed jEdit before, configure it for use as an MMT IDE.

 NOTES